pmusaraj/discourse-mobile-single-site-app/README.md

 - Add the [discourse-onesignal](https://github.com/pmusaraj/discourse-onesignal/) plugin to your Discourse instance and configure it: enable notifications, add your OneSignal App ID and the OneSignal REST API key.
 - In your Discourse settings, add your site's home URL to `allowed user api auth redirects` (the app will redirect to your home URL once the user authorizes access for the app in Discourse).
-- And add the OneSignal API Endpoint `https://onesignal.com/api/v1/notifications` to `allowed user api push urls`.
+- ~And add the OneSignal API Endpoint `https://onesignal.com/api/v1/notifications` to `allowed user api push urls`.~ This step is no longer needed, because it causes Discourse to send a second request to OneSignal (which fails).
+If you have previously added this to your configuration, you should remove it once your app has been updated to include [this commit](https://github.com/pmusaraj/discourse-mobile-single-site-app/commit/c98ab1468ffb03030ff9793d17fe43af99d995a6).

 #### OneSignal updates to native code